Last Updated on March 11, 2021 by Julia Wilson

 Litter trays should be scooped of solids at least once a day and completely emptied and re-filled with clean cat litter once a week.

-Another product that comes in a range of sizes and shapes, the scratching post is a must for your cat.
+Cat trees and scratching posts are available in a range of sizes and shapes and is a must for your cat.
 All cats need to strop their claws and if they are not provided with a suitable cat tree or post, they will find somewhere else, usually your sofa or the carpet.

 Keep cats indoors and away from dangers.
 Outside can be a dangerous place with dogs and cars a major cause of feline fatalities.
 May cat owners choose to build their cat an enclosure, which provides a safe outdoor area for your cat to play in.